gavinmcfarland/askeroo/src/plugins/tasks/README.md

 # Tasks

-The tasks plugin executes and visualizes task lists with support for sequential, concurrent, nested, and dynamic task execution with visual progress indicators.
+Executes and visualizes task lists with support for sequential, concurrent, nested, and dynamic task execution with visual progress indicators.

 ## Usage